 Star Alliance founding member Lufthansa and SWISS have put a decent price tag on business class flights from London to Bangkok.
-Roundtrips from both Heathrow and London City airport start at £1,430 (~€1,598) with short layovers in either Frankfurt or Zurich.
-Availability is pretty good in the second half of 2020.
+Roundtrips from both Heathrow and London City airport start at £1,244 (~€1,462) with short layovers in either Frankfurt or Zurich.
+Availability is pretty good in the first half of 2022.

 Search & Book

 According to the fare rules, flights are sold at this price until October 13, 2021.
 It is valid for flights leaving London before June 6, 2022 with a minimum stay of at least eight days.
 Maximum stay is three months.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that: